-Smart meters are currently being rolled out to every home, farm and business in Ireland with smart tariffs due to become available in the first half of 2021.
+Smart meters are currently being rolled out to every home, farm and business in Ireland with smart tariffs now available from some of the main suppliers.
 But what exactly will this mean for households?

 After a fair few delays and false starts, ESB Networks began rolling out smart electricity meters in late 2019 under the direction of the Commission for Regulation of Utilities (CRU) - Ireland's independent energy regulator.

 The plan is to have every premise in Ireland upgraded to a new electricity meter by 2024.

 And with the rollout of smart meters comes the launch of smart electricity tariffs.

 So, what exactly is a smart meter, what's a smart tariff and how is it going to impact households?

 What is a smart meter?

 Smart meters are the “next generation" of electricity meter, according to the CRU.